 Safe Walking Tips

 At Federal Way Public Schools scholar safety is a number one priority.
-When school is in session, all drivers, scholars and families are encouraged to be aware of their surroundings as they travel to and from school.
-As we enter the fall and winter months, the early mornings and later afternoons will be darker as students head to and from school.
-We must be extra diligent when driving or walking during these times.
+With school heading back to in-person learning, all drivers, scholars and families are encouraged to be aware of their surroundings as they travel to and from school.

 It’s important to note school zones are in place to alert drivers, save lives and prevent serious injuries near schools.
 Drivers are encouraged to take the following precautions on roads, especially around schools: